aliceseaborn/yubico-keys/README.md

 This repository contains:

 1. The repository requirements in `requirements.txt`
-2. The Jupyter Notebook development documentation in `Yubico-Keys.ipynb`
+2. The Jupyter Notebook development documentation in `project/Yubico-Keys.ipynb`
-3. A static HTML webpage of the documentation in `Yubico-Keys.html`
+3. A static HTML webpage of the documentation in `project/Yubico-Keys.html`
-4. A module containing all cryptographic code in `lib/crypt.py`
+4. A module containing all cryptographic code in `project/lib/crypt.py`
-5. A key generated from the code in `keys/*`
+5. A key generated from the code in `project/keys/*`
-6. Figures used by the notebook and webpage in `jupyter-figures/*`
+6. Figures used by the notebook and webpage in `project/jupyter-figures/*`